 The elephant Gajendra is liberated by the god Vishnu

-While bathing in a lake, the elephant Gajendra is painfully bitten in his leg by a crocodile and is not able to free himself.
+While bathing in a lake, the elephant Gajendra is painfully bitten in his leg by a crocodile and is not able to free himself (see illustration above) .
 At the end of his powers (according to legend after more than a thousand years) he begs the god Vishnu for help.
 As a sacrifice he keeps a lotus in the air.
 Vishnu frees Gajendra by decapitating the crocodile with his Sudharshana Chakra (a spinning sharp discus).

 The story is a metaphor for spiritual awakening.
 The crocodile represents the animal instincts in our subconscious (the lake).
 The lotus held up by Gajendra symbolizes his opened crown chakra.
+A Sudarshana Chakra depicts the spiraling movement of the purifying kundalini energy.
 The moral of this myth is that Moksha (the state of enlightenment) can only be achieved if the animal instincts have been conquered.
 However, humans can not achieve this on their own.
 You need Gods (Vishnu’s) help.

 An Egyptian obelisk

-A pillar is a universal symbol for the spine, awakened by the kundalini-energy.
+A pillar is a universal symbol for the spine, awakened by the kundalini-energy (click here for more info about the PILLAR as a symbol for the kundalini).
 This is also what the obelisk from Ancient Egypt stands for.
 These tall stone columns, shaped as sun rays, symbolized the sun god Ra.
 They were associated with resurrection and immortality.
 It was also believed that the spirit of Ra lived in the obelisks.
 These are all attributes that refer to the divine (solar) energy in the spine of an awakened (‘risen’) human being

 If we extend this meaning of an upright obelisk to one broken / lying down, then this represents a spinal column that is not (yet) awakened: the spinal column of the spiritually unconscious fool.